ivansarno/IDEA-cipher/README.md

 IDEA-cipher
 ===========

-IDEA cryptography algorithm by me
+IDEA cryptography algorithm implementation

 IDEA-cipher is a stand alone program thet takes as input:

 number of char (multiple of 8);

-e to encrypt or d to decrypt
+"e" to encrypt or "d" to decrypt

 text file